Embassy of China, Belgrade: Recent period

 In 2004, the Chinese government signed an agreement with the government of Serbia and Montenegro on the issue of the embassy premises.
 The Chinese side agreed to hand over the right of ownership to the site of the old embassy, and in return, Serbia and Montenegro would provide land for the construction of a new building free of charge.
 On May 7, 2008, the nine-year commemoration of the bombing, the new embassy organized the foundation stone–laying ceremony.
 On July 15, 2010, the building officially held an opening ceremony.
 Wu Bangguo, then president of the Chinese Standing Committee arrived at Serbia for this occasion, and cut the ribbon at the ceremony.
 At the end of 2010, Belgrade's city administration demolished the remains of the bombed embassy, and placed a commemorative plaque in that place.
 In 2017, the construction of the Chinese Cultural Center in Belgrade began.

+Kosovo office

+The Embassy operates the "Office in Pristina of the Embassy of the People's Republic of China in Serbia" in Pristina, Kosovo, established in December 2006.
+The office is mainly responsible for consular and liaison affairs related to Kosovo.
+As the government of the People's Republic of China does not recognize the independence of Kosovo and continues to regard it as part of Serbia, the office operates as a subordinate institution of the Embassy in Serbia.